 Languages: English; Italian; French; Dutch

-Bids Committee, CME Task Force, Education Committee, Executive Committee, Finance Committee, Honours Committee, ISUOG Advisory Membership Group, Nominations Committee, Outreach Committee
+Bids Committee, CME Task Force, Education Committee, Executive Committee, Finance Committee, Honours Committee (Chair), ISUOG Advisory Membership Group, Nominations Committee, Outreach Committee

 Prof. Josh Copel is a Professor of obstetrics, gynecology & reproductive sciences and pediatrics at Yale University School of Medicine.
 He is past President of ISUOG and in addition, he is an active member of the society having served as Treasurer from 2007 to 2011, and is a part of several ISUOG Committees.
 He is also a past President of the American Institute of Ultrasound in Medicine and a past President of the Society for Maternal-Fetal Medicine.